 ProSoft is a data analysis package for processing data collected from oceanographic measurement systems.
-The primary goal of the program was to create a package that would be able to process optical data in an automated manner so that processing of data was not subjective and any two investigators would get the same results from the same data set.
+The primary goal of ProSof is to support processing of optical data in an automated and consistent manner such that any two investigators can get the same results from the same data set.

 With the increasing number of different instrument types that can be used from autonomous buoys, ships, or airborne platforms, a demand for a generalized approach for processing all optical data has emerged.
 To meet this demand, ProSoft has been created.
 The most important changes have been related to data and metadata organization, which is now based on the Hierarchical Data Format (HDF 4), developed by The National Center for Supercomputing Applications at University of Illinois at Urbana-Champaign http://HDF.ncsa.uiuc.edu/.
 At the same time, the principles of data processing have not changed.
 Any principle changes that will be introduced in the future will be stated explicitly (they can be found in the program under menu 'Help->About').
 ProSoft allows users to read, calibrate, average and inspect data sets collected from their instrumentation.